digbmc/dssf-syll/_weeks/02-data.md

 - Work on developing a media feature or visual essay with [Exhibit.so](https://www.exhibit.so/), [Juxtapose js](https://juxtapose.knightlab.com/) or [Juncture](https://www.juncture-digital.org/#/getting-started)
 - Build a mini-exhibit using [CollectionBuilder](https://collectionbuilder.github.io/).
-- Embed it in your blog or personal website using an iframe
+- Embed it in your blog or personal website using an iframe element

 ### 4:30 PM Reflections
 - What went well?